ewanhowell5195/MinecraftTitleGenerator/README.md

 ### Texture rules
 - Textures must use the exact same shapes as the `flat.png` texture.
 This means no extra cut-outs or filling parts in.
 - Textures must be one of these three sizes: `1000x320`, `2000x640`, `4000x1280`
 - Do not add too many variants to a single texture.
-If I feel a variant is unneccesary, or there are two many, it will be denied.
+If I feel a variant is unnecessary, or there are too many, it will be denied.
 - The border colour at the bottom (under all character lines) must be the same colour for the entire thing.
 It will not work if you try to use multiple colours.
+- Do not submit textures generated using the plugin.

 # Fonts